 Understanding Spirit Airlines's Unusual Options Activity

-On Monday, shares of Spirit Airlines (NYSE:SAVE) saw unusual options activity.
-After the option alert, the stock price moved down to $25.3.
+Spirit Airlines (NYSE:SAVE) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $28.33 following the option alert.

 - Option Type: SWEEP